Gulf Coast residents brace for Sally, possible new hurricane

 Pensacola, on Florida’s Panhandle, was bracing for 10 to 15 inches (25 to 38 centimeters) of rain.

 Sally could produce rain totals up to 24 inches (61 centimeters) by the middle of the week, forecasters said.
-Its maximum sustained winds Monday morning were near 65 mph (100 kph).
+Its maximum sustained winds Monday morning were 60 mph (95 kph).

 ”That system is forecast to bring not only damaging winds but a dangerous storm surge,” said Daniel Brown of the Hurricane Center.
 “Because it’s slowing down it could produce a tremendous amount of rainfall over the coming days.”